groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/net/advanced-usage/set-document-preview-resolution/_index.md

 ## When to Use Different Resolution Settings

-Understanding when to use specific resolution settings can save you time and resources:
+Understanding when to use specific DPI values can save you time and storage:

-**72-96 DPI**: Perfect for quick thumbnails, web galleries, or initial document browsing where speed is more important than detail.
+- **72–96 DPI** – Quick thumbnails or initial browsing.

-**144 DPI**: The sweet spot for most business applications.
-Provides clear text readability and good image quality without excessive file sizes.
+- **144 DPI** – Most business scenarios; clear text and moderate file size.

-**200-300 DPI**: Reserve for documents where fine detail matters - technical drawings, contracts with small text, or when previews will be printed.

-**Above 300 DPI**: Usually overkill for preview purposes, but might be necessary for specialized applications like medical imaging or legal document analysis.
+- **200–300 DPI** – Technical drawings, contracts, or any situation where fine detail matters.

+Anything above 300 DPI is usually overkill for previews and will dramatically increase file size.

 ## Best Practices for Production Applications

-After working with GroupDocs.Annotation in various scenarios, here are the practices that consistently deliver good results:

-1. **Always use `using` statements** with Annotator instances to prevent memory leaks
+1. **Always use `using` statements** with `Annotator` instances to prevent memory leaks.
-2. **Implement error handling** around preview generation - documents can be corrupted or password-protected
+2. **Implement error handling** – documents can be corrupted or password‑protected.
-3. **Consider async operations** for better user experience in web applications
+3. **Consider async operations** for a smoother UI in web apps.
-4. **Monitor memory usage** especially when processing multiple large documents
+4. **Monitor memory usage** especially when processing many large files.
-5. **Test with various document types** - different formats may require different resolution settings for optimal results

-## Conclusion

-Setting document preview resolution in GroupDocs.Annotation for .NET doesn't have to be complicated.
-With the right resolution settings (144 DPI works great for most cases), proper error handling, and smart performance optimizations, you can create document previews that enhance rather than hinder your users' experience.

-Remember: the best preview resolution is the one that balances quality, performance, and storage requirements for your specific use case.
-Start with 144 DPI, test with your actual documents and user scenarios, then adjust as needed.

-The code examples in this guide give you a solid foundation, but don't hesitate to experiment and adapt them to your specific requirements.
-Document processing is often about finding the right balance for your particular situation.
+5. **Test with a variety of formats** – PDFs, DOCX, XLSX, PPTX may behave differently.

 ## FAQ's